mw-orcl/oracle-data-guard-across-regions/Create Database Cloud Service.md

-Create your primary database with the Oracle Database Cloud Service.
+# Create your primary database with the Oracle Database Cloud Service.

-Step 1.

 Select the menu Oracle Databases then Bare Metal, VM, and Exadata.